raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_5.md

 --- task ---

 Open the [Session 5](http://ncce.io/QLuLSQ){:target="_blank"} folder.
-Read the Teacher Slides with reference to the other session resources provided.
+Read the Teacher Slides and the other session resources provided.
 Refine your designs by considering the user experience (UX).
-Explore copyright free images and sounds whichyou  can use as **assets** in your app.
+Explore copyright free images and sounds which you can use as **assets** in your app.

 --- /task ---